-- OPA/OPC: Opposing party attorney/ opposing party counsel - Court attorney: Has an office beside the main court room.
-Can help you conference a case or speak to you before you speak to the judge. - Clerk: Sits beside the judge, controls the calendar. - HPD attorney: Represents HPD, can provide you with a draft Consent Order or clarify the contents of an inspection report. - HPD open violation report: the publicly available list of open HPD violations for your client's building, can be found here. - HPD inspection report: report prepared by HPD inspector following inspection of your client's apartment. - Pleadings: The so-ordered Order to Show Cause and Verified Petition with exhibits assembled into a single document.
+- OPA/OPC: Opposing party attorney/ opposing party counsel - Ocurt attorney: Has an office beside the main court room.
+Can help you conference a case or speak to you before you speak to the judge. - o Clerk: Sits beside the judge, controls the calendar. - o HPD attorney: Represents HPD, can provide you with a draft Consent Order or clarify the contents of an inspection report. - o HPD open violation report: the publicly available list of open HPD violations for your client's building, can be found here. - o HPD inspection report: report prepared by HPD inspector following inspection of your client's apartment. - o Pleadings: The so-ordered Order to Show Cause and Verified Petition with exhibits assembled into a single document.
+This is what gets served on Respondents.

-- Order to Correct: Order written over Respondents-Landlords's objection requiring them to fix the open violations by deadline imposed by court, permitting Petitioner to restore for civil penalties and contempt upon default HMC § 27-2115(h),(i) - Consent Order: A pre-prepared stipulation where Respondent(s) agree to fix open violations by statutory deadlines, permitting Petitioner to restore for civil penalties and contempt upon default - Stipulation of Settlement: An agreement drafted by you and OPA in lieu of a Consent Order. - Civil penalties: Fines that accrue when Respondents-Landlords fail to timely correct an HPD violation and must be paid to the HPD.
-Resulting from an Order to Pay Civil Penalties which can be sought by Petitioner through motion for civil penalties / contempt. - Settled: the case has been resolved via an agreement but can generally - Discontinued: the case has been terminated - Dismissed: the case has been terminated by court order - Default provision: Remedy to pursue if Respondents-Landlords fail to comply with the Order/Stipulation (i.e., "Restore for an order to pay civil penalties and a finding of contempt").
+- Order to Correct: Order written over Respondents-Landlords' objection requiring them to fix the open violations by deadline imposed by court, permitting Petitioner to restore for civil penalties and contempt upon default HMC § 27-2115(h),(i) - Consent Order: A pre-prepared stipulation where Respondent(s) agree to fix open violations by statutory deadlines, permitting Petitioner to restore for civil penalties and contempt upon default.
+See sample on homepage - Stipulation of Settlement: An agreement drafted by you and OPA in lieu of a Consent Order.
+Includes a default provision, settles your petition and takes your case off of the calendar.
+See sample on homepage - Stipulation of Adjournment: An agreement drafted by you and OPA that includes access dates and deadlines for repairs, but does not settle your case and instead keeps it on the calendar via an adjourn date.
+See sample on homepage - Civil penalties: Fines that accrue when Respondents-Landlords fail to timely correct an HPD violation and must be paid to the HPD.
+Resulting from an Order to Pay Civil Penalties which can be sought by Petitioner through motion for civil penalties / contempt. - Settled: the case has been resolved via an agreement but can be restored to the calendar via Order to Show Cause. - o Discontinued: the case has been terminated voluntarily by the parties. - o Dismissed: the case has been terminated by court order. - Default provision: Remedy to pursue if Respondents-Landlords fail to comply with the Order/Stipulation (i.e., "Restore for an order to pay civil penalties and a finding of contempt").